TheGlitch096/Scratch/README.md

-Uload of Avali Scratch TTF for aliucord
+Uload of Avali Scratch TTF for aliucord, uses THEMER plugin.